-As a result of the coronavirus pandemic and the UK Government's lockdown announcement on 23rd March 2020, Arthritis Action took all necessary steps to revise its operations in order to safeguard staff and members.
-We immediately closed our offices and arranged for all staff to work from home and changed the ways in which we deliver our services to Members and the public.
-In particular, this involved suspending our subsidised clinical appointment service until the Government stated that clinics could re-open, and converting our local face-to-face Group meetings to online meetings to continue to provide peer support.
+As a result of the ongoing coronavirus pandemic and the UK Government's lockdown announcement on 23rd March 2020, Arthritis Action took all the necessary steps to revise its operations in order to safeguard staff and members.
+We immediately closed our offices and arranged for all staff to work from home and changed the ways in which we deliver our services to members and the public.
 We are pleased to report that all of these arrangements have worked well and we are continuing to develop new ways of providing effective remote interaction to support our members and stakeholders.
-Unfortunately, however, the restrictions on large gatherings meant that we had to cancel our 2020 Annual Conference and defer our Annual General Meeting until September 2020, when we asked our Members to provide their proxies rather than attend in person.
-In view of the current restrictions and ongoing uncertainty, we have reluctantly decided to cancel the 2021 Annual Conference and once again will adopt proxy arrangements for the Annual General Meeting, which will be held on Thursday 10th June 2021.
+However, the restrictions on large gatherings meant that unfortunately we had to cancel our 2021 Annual Members' Conference, and once again run our Annual General Meeting, differently by asking our members to provide their proxies rather than attend in person.

 Unlike many other charities, we are not reliant on merchandise sales to support our work.
 Accordingly, while the pandemic has adversely affected the value of investments and will probably reduce the income that these investments generate over the next few years, we have not suffered the cash flow difficulties experienced by others in the sector.
-Since the financial year end, we experienced a fall of approximately £500,000 (10%) in the value of our investments as markets reacted to the pandemic.
-However, the value of our investments fell by £256,000 during the year and is still showing signs of volatility.
-In conjunction with Schroders, our financial advisors, we continue to monitor this financial risk very closely.